Butter Basted Salmon w/ Citrus Salsa & Multigrain Rice

 REDUCE the heat to medium-low and cook for 25–30 minutes or until the liquid is absorbed and rice is tender.

-SEASON the salmon fillets with magic seasoning and lemon pepper.
+SEASON the salmon fillets with HFCo salmon seasoning.

-MELT the butter in a large skillet or wok over medium-high heat.
+MELT the butter in a medium skillet over medium-high heat.

 PLACE the salmon fillets in the skillet, skin side down.